 Interlibrary loans are available for borrowing books and articles from other libraries.
-You can pick up an ILL form in the library computer lab or email wardb@floridacollege.edu.
+Fill out an ILL request form at library.floridacollege.edu/illhome or email wardb@floridacollege.edu.

 Special collections materials require permission for use and must remain in the library.
 These collections center on Restoration History.